 Basic measurement control instrumentation.
 This includes movement of digital data through common systems employing parallel and serial transfers.
 This course also includes the study, and application of basic digital measurement and control concepts used in the power generation, and process control industry.
-The course will also feature an integrated lab using instrumentation, typical test simulation techniques, and equipment capability to demonstrate the basics of Foundation Field bus, Profibus, and HART technologies.
+The course will also feature an integrated lab using typical test instrumentation, simulation techniques, and equipment capability to demonstrate the basics of Foundation Field bus, Profibus, and HART technologies.

-Prerequisite: Credit for or concurrent enrollment in PTAC 1432 or CETT 1409
+enrollment in PTAC 1432 or

+CETT 1409